Carnival Ride: Background

-Two of this album's tracks have been previously recorded by other artists.
-"Flat on the Floor" was previously cut by singer Katrina Elam on her unreleased 2007 album Turn Me Up, and was a number 52 hit on the country charts for her that year.
+Two of Carnival Rides tracks were recorded by other artists; "Flat on the Floor" was previously cut by singer Katrina Elam on her unreleased 2007 album Turn Me Up, and was a number 52 hit on the country charts for her that year.
 "I Told You So" is a cover of a song previously cut by Randy Travis on his 1988 number one album Always & Forever.
 Travis' version of the song was a Number One hit on the country charts that year.
 Underwood and Travis released "I Told You So" as a duet single on iTunes, and they also performed it on the results show of the eighth season of American Idol during the Grand Ole Opry week.
 The duet later went on to win the Grammy Award for Best Country Collaboration with Vocals.
 About the track, "I Know You Won't", Underwood said, "You get different feelings from different songs, and that one always just felt soft and vulnerable.
 It's a song about being disappointed.
 And, yeah, it's not so vibrato-heavy – but I guess it's good that I can do something that sounds different, maybe something surprising."

-She described the recording process of the album, saying "We'll go in with everything in a key that I think is fine, and then he'll [Mark Bright] want to raise it a half-step, whole-step, step and a half, whatever.
+Underwood described the recording process of the album, saying: "We'll go in with everything in a key that I think is fine, and then he'll [Mark Bright] want to raise it a half-step, whole-step, step and a half, whatever.
 'So Small' and 'All-American Girl' are surprisingly difficult to sing.
 'All-American Girl' doesn't ever come down, really."
 She also admitted to having more creative control for this album, saying, "I was in the studio whether we were recording or not.
 If Mark [Bright] was doing something I'd come by and listen to the background vocals that were being put down, and if I found something I didn't like maybe I'd tell the background vocalists that I think it would sound better if we did it like this", she says.
 "Mark was super open because it's my voice and my album, and in the end I'm the one who should be most pleased with it."